Say that your main crop is the forest

 The farmer needs chemicals to fertilize his crops and protect against infestations and diseases that target one plant at a time and spread easily.
 Because the native prairie is a diverse ecosystem made up of many mutually-beneficial organisms, it has been resilient enough to thrive for thousands of years without intervention.

 It’s almost cliché at this point to bemoan the fact that the work we create as digital designers doesn’t last very long.
 Whatever we make is bound to be obsolete, replaced, or just plain gone in a few years or less.
 We’re like the farmer after a harvest, watching the rain fall on an empty field.

-Steve Jobs gave an interview at NeXT in 1994 which resurfaced from the Silicon Valley Historical Association archives after his death.
-In response to one of the questions, comparing Silicon Valley to the European Renaissance in the 15th century and Jobs himself to Isaac Newton, he replies matter-of-factly, “All the work I’ve done in my life will be obsolete by the time I’m 50.”
+Steve Jobs gave an interview at NeXT in 1994 which resurfaced from the Silicon Valley Historical Association archives after his death.2 In response to one of the questions, comparing Silicon Valley to the European Renaissance in the fifteenth century and Jobs himself to Isaac Newton, he replies matter-of-factly, “All the work I’ve done in my life will be obsolete by the time I’m fifty.”

 With digital interfaces, there’s only so much we can do to make our products more durable.
 We’re limited by the ephemeral nature of our materials.
 And we’ve learned to work in a way that takes advantage of the fact that digital material is so easily disposable.
 We try things; we learn something; we erase things, and we try again.

 But the process, the way we got there, has a longer lifespan.
 The process is the sediment, the deep root system where we store up knowledge over time.
 Each product we create is just what surfaces above ground, a crystallization of the sum total of everything we’ve learned up to that point.